christianhelle/refitter/README.md

 ### Generating the interfaces

-Refitter supports generating Apizr formatted Refit interfaces that can be managed then by Apizr.
+Refitter supports generating Apizr formatted Refit interfaces that can be managed then by Apizr (v6+).

 You can enable Apizr formatted Refit interface generation either:
 - With the `--use-apizr` command line argument